github/codeql/docs/language/ql-training-rst/cpp/control-flow-cpp.rst

 Modeling control flow
 =====================

-The control flow is modelled with a QL class, ``ControlFlowNode``.
+The control flow is modeled with a QL class, ``ControlFlowNode``.
 Examples of control flow nodes include statements and expressions.

 ``ControlFlowNode`` provides API for traversing the control flow graph: